 Therefore the risks of having your WordPress username and password stolen are very high.
 This post explains how malicious hackers can steal your WordPress login details using free software.
 It also recommends what you can do to protect your website from such attacks and how to use WordPress activity logs to spot suspicious behaviour early.

 How to steal WordPress credentials (Usernames and Passwords)

 Routing of Clear Text Data Over the Internet

-From the above screenshot we can see that the Logparameter contains the username used to login to WordPress (admin) and the pwd parameter contains the password (Str0ngPass).
+The log parameter contains the username used to login to WordPress (admin) and the pwd parameter contains the password (Str0ngPass).

-Although we recommend every WordPress administrators to implement both an SSL Web server certificate for WordPress SSL (HTTPS) connection and two-factor authentication because even though malicious hackers will not be able to steal your credentials when the WordPress login page is over SSL, your WordPress is still susceptible to brute force attacks.
+You should also add two-factor authentication to your WordPress because even though malicious hackers can’t steal your credentials when accessing the WordPress admin pages over SSL, it is still susceptible to brute force attacks.
 Two-factor authentication protects your WordPress from automated brute force attacks.

 Keep a WordPress activity log to identify suspicious logins and hack attacks

 As a rule of thumb, the more security layers you can implement on your WordPress website, the better it is.
 So since no WordPress security solution is perfect, you should also keep a WordPress activity log to be able to spot suspicious logins and other activity on your WordPress websites.